What is advanced or metastatic prostate cancer?

-After the cancer has broken through the prostate, it may move into nearby lymph nodes.
-From the lymph node system, the cancer can spread to other areas of the body.
+Prostate cancer may spread to the lymph nodes or other parts of the body.
+This is called metastatic prostate cancer.
 Most often, prostate cancer spreads to the bones.
 It also may spread to the lungs or other organs.
-When it has spread to the lymph nodes, the disease is called metastatic prostate cancer.

 - Are completely unable to urinate.

 - Have painful urination and a fever, chills, or body aches.

 - Have blood or pus in your urine or semen.

 Call your doctor to schedule an appointment if you have unexplained:

 - Weight loss.

 - Dull, aching pain in your lower back, pelvis, or hips.